jenkinsci/leanix-microservice-intelligence-plugin/README.md

 The structure of these configurations is as follows:

 * **"leanIXConfigurations"** contains all configurations, root of the file
 *   **"deploymentStageVarName"**: If you use environment variables for the configuration of the stage that your Jenkins job belongs to (e.g. test, production) you can use this field to give the name of the variable and the LeanIX plugin will read out this variable for the information on the stage.
-The stage can also be set in the local configurations of the jobs.
+The stage value can also be set in the local configurations of the jobs.
 *  **"deploymentVersionVarName"**: If you use environment variables for the configuration of the version of the build that your Jenkins job is running, you can use this field to give the name of the variable and the LeanIX plugin will read out this variable for the information on the version.
-It is mandatory to give a version, but it can also be given in the local configuration of the jobs.
+It is mandatory to give a version, the value can also be given in the local configuration of the jobs.
 *  **"settings"**: In this array settings for several pipelines can be bundled.
 *  - **"pipelines"**: This array is filled with the names of the pipelines/jobs, for which the following settings should apply
 *  - **"path"**: The path to the LeanIX-manifest-YAML-file in your SCM (Git, SVN etc.) for the pipelines or jobs defined under "pipelines"